Inheritance Entropy: A Model-Independent Method to Probe the Hereditary Structure of Cell Lineage Trees: Results

-The outcome of the inheritance test on our BMSC colonies is reported in Fig.~5.
-We have 32 colonies in total in our dataset; in 4 colonies the test cannot be run because they have either zero or one inactive cell, hence the scrambling procedure produces always the same tree.
-Of the 28 colonies for which we can run the test, 21 (75\%) have lineages with a significant hereditary character (P $< 0.05$), while in 7 colonies (25\%) the inheritance test gives a non-significant result (P $\geq 0.05$).
-The non-significant cases are mostly given by colonies with a very small number of inactive cells, for which the inheritance test --- which is based on scrambling in many {\it different} ways the positions of the inactive cells --- is not expected to be very effective: the four colonies with P$> 0.1$ have either 2 (\texttt{20241112\_02}, \texttt{20250328\_16}) or 3 (\texttt{20241017\_16}, \texttt{20250328\_02}) inactive cells; two colonies with 5 (\texttt{20241203\_09}) and 7 (\texttt{20230113\_08}) inactive cells have $0.05 <$ P $< 0.1$; in just one colony in our dataset (\texttt{20240627\_06}) the inheritance test gives a non-significant result (P$=0.13$) despite having 22 inactive cells.
-In conclusion, the overall result of the inheritance test indicates that the topology of the largest majority of human BMSC colonies cannot be attributed to random variations in the positions of inactive cells across different branches, thus proving that the processes responsible for regulating the probability of emergence of inactive cells have a strong hereditary character (in Appendix B we demonstrate that the structure of inactive cells cannot be due to physical proximity).
+The outcome of the inheritance test on our entire BMSC dataset is reported in Fig.6.
+We have 32 colonies in total; 4 colonies have either zero or one inactive cell, hence the scrambling procedure always produces the same tree, trivially giving P=1.
+Of the 28 colonies for which we can fruitfully run the test, 21 (75\%) have lineages with a significant hereditary character (P $< 0.05$), while in 7 colonies (25\%) the inheritance test gives a non-significant result (P $\geq 0.05$).
+The non-significant cases are mostly given by colonies with a very small number of inactive cells, for which the inheritance test -- which is based on scrambling in many {\it different} ways the positions of the inactive cells -- is not expected to be very effective: the four colonies with P$> 0.1$ have either 2 (\texttt{20241112\_02}, \texttt{20250328\_16}) or 3 (\texttt{20241017\_16}, \texttt{20250328\_02}) inactive cells; two colonies with 5 (\texttt{20241203\_09}) and 7 (\texttt{20230113\_08}) inactive cells have $0.05 <$ P $< 0.1$; in just one colony in our dataset (\texttt{20240627\_06}) the inheritance test gives a non-significant result (P$=0.12$) despite having 22 inactive cells.
+In conclusion, the overall result of the inheritance test indicates that the topology of the largest majority of human BMSC colonies cannot be attributed to random variations in the positions of inactive cells across different branches, thus proving that the processes responsible for regulating the probability of emergence of inactive cells have a strong hereditary character (in SM-Section 7 we demonstrate that the structure of inactive cells cannot be due to physical proximity).
 Given the short timescales of the experiment and the low number of generations, it is highly unlikely that such structure is determined by genetic mutations \cite{rennerfeldt2016concise, chang2008transcriptome}; instead, our results are most likely due to the hereditary propagation of non-genetic, that is epigenetic, factors regulating cell-cycle exit.